wp-plugins/wp-ad-guru-lite/readme.txt

 == Changelog ==
 = 1.3.0 =
-Bug Fix: Data was not saving for taxonomy name length grater than 20.
+Bug Fix: Data was not saving for taxonomy name length greater than 20.
 Database field length has been increased 20 to 50

 = 1.2.0 =
 Bug Fix: Popup cookies were not being set as site-wide.